No pain is the biggest gain of all for psilocybin user Alison Myrden

 Ultimately, she adds, all Canadians have a right to be free from chronic pain.
 “Life, liberty and happiness are in our constitution, and if my life is at stake because I’m chronically ill, and I choose something like psilocybin to feel better, then that is my choice.
 Quite simply, in this country, we are entitled to consume anything licit or illicit in order to feel better.”

-Adam Bisby is a Toronto-based freelance writer.
+Written for Psillow by Adam Bisby, a Toronto-based freelance writer.